094459/newsletter-oss-projects/README.md

 **mcp-server-aws**

 [mcp-server-aws](https://aws-oss.beachgeek.co.uk/47r) is a project from Rishi Kavikondala that provides a  [Model Context Protocol](https://aws-oss.beachgeek.co.uk/47s) server implementation for AWS operations that currently supports S3 and DynamoDB services.
 All operations are automatically logged and can be accessed through the audit://aws-operations resource endpoint.(#206)

+**MCP2Lambda**

+[MCP2Lambda](https://aws-oss.beachgeek.co.uk/498) is a project from my good friend Danilo Poccia and is a really great example of how Model Control Protocol (MCP) provides Large Language Model (LLM) with additional capabilities and flexibility.
+In this demo sample, an MCP server acts as a bridge between MCP clients and AWS Lambda functions, allowing generative AI models to access and run Lambda functions as tools.
+This is useful, for example, to access private resources such as internal applications and databases without the need to provide public network access.
+This approach allows the model to use other AWS services, private networks, and the public internet.(#207)

 **multi-agent-orchestrator**